-Immediately after graduating from law school, Mr. Dinnocenzo worked as a civil legal aid attorney, defending tenants in the housing court and also representing them in discrimination cases.
+Immediately after graduating from law school, Mr. Dinnocenzo worked as a civil legal aid attorney.
 Mr. Dinnocenzo tried his first case before he was admitted to the bar, obtaining the largest verdict on behalf of a tenant ever recorded by his office.

-Mr. Dinnocenzo subsequently was an associate at two prominent boutique civil litigation firms that represented plaintiffs in insurance coverage and complex personal injury cases.
+Mr. Dinnocenzo subsequently was an associate at two prominent boutique civil litigation firms before starting the Law Offices of Eric Dinnocenzo in 2011.

 In addition to having tried numerous cases before judges and juries, Mr. Dinnocenzo has both argued and submitted briefs to appellate courts, including the Second Circuit Court of Appeals.
 He has published legal articles in the areas of insurance denials, employment discrimination, and complex issues in civil litigation.

 Mr. Dinnocenzo has been interviewed by print media and has been a guest commentator on television.

 He is a member of a number of professional organizations including the American Association for Justice (Vice-Chair, Insurance Law section), the New York City Bar Association (member, Insurance Law Committee), the New York State Trial Lawyers Association, the National Employment Lawyers Association, and United Policyholders.

 Mr. Dinnocenzo has a strong commitment to public service, having been a volunteer attorney at housing clinics and at the New York City Housing Court.

 New Jersey State and Federal District Court, 2007

 U.S. District Court, Eastern and Southern Districts of New York, 2006